Imposter/vscode-lua-vu/README.md

 - Allen "[kiwidog](https://github.com/kiwidoggie)" Thomas
 - Mats "[Powback](https://github.com/Powback)" Bakken

+Contributors:

+- [FlashHit](https://github.com/FlashHit) For doing research to improve this extension and making sure I actually work on this extension 😂

 For libraries and technologies used by this extension:

 - [sumneko](https://github.com/sumneko) for [vscode-lua](https://github.com/sumneko/vscode-lua)